 A composition survey.
-Emphasis is given to development of reading skills, grammar, mechanics, paragraph construction, and thematic writing.
-Students whose scores on the entrance tests demonstrate deficiency in English may be required to make suitable proficiency in ENG 100 and/or ENG 105 before enrolling in ENG 151.
+Emphasis is given to development of reading skills, grammar and mechanics, essay construction, documentation, formatting, research processes, and academic writing.
+Students who demonstrate a deficiency in English will be strongly advised to enroll in ENG 100 before enrolling in ENG 151.
 Three semester hours credit.